-In the globally changing marijuana market, the last thing we expect during legalization is an increase in the illegal commercial growing of cannabis.
-It comes as a huge surprise that despite efforts to legalize marijuana across the world, there is still an enormous black market.
+In the globally changing cannabis market, the last thing we expect during legalization is an increase in the illegal commercial growing of cannabis.
+It comes as a huge surprise that despite efforts to legalize cannabis across the world, there is still an enormous black market.

 The Netherlands as an example